Recap: Doctor Who S29 E5 "Evolution of the Daleks"

 - Ominous Latin Chanting: During the attack on Hooverville.

-- Plummet Perspective: Subverted.
+- Plummet Perspective: Downplayed.
 The sonic screwdriver falls far, but not as far as it looks.

 - Spikes of Villainy: Dalek DNA is shown this way.